SoftDev4Research/open-source-software/2016-05-04 Open source policy draft 0.2.md

         31. How do people become associated with key roles?
     26. Recognise that "you are not your code"
         32. [Be able to separate criticism of your software from criticism about yourself](http://www.goodreads.com/quotes/33711-don-t-take-anything-personally-nothing-others-do-is-because-of)

-# Fears of open sourcing & some ways to handle them
+## Fears of open sourcing & some ways to handle them
 (See Victoria Stodden's work on identifying fears: [http://stanford.edu/~vcs/papers/SMPRCS2010.pdf](http://stanford.edu/~vcs/papers/SMPRCS2010.pdf) )
 * "My software is such a bunch of hacks that no-one will want to contribute to it"
     * If it's closed, no-one can contribute to it anyway.
 If it’s useful and open, then people could still contribute, even if the code quality is not great
     * Even inspiration (*how things were done once*) is worth sharing
-* Someone takes my software and sets it up as a service, but wrongly.
-This would reflect badly on my original software (e.g. they used the wrong data).
+* "Someone takes my software and sets it up as a service, but wrongly.
+This would reflect badly on my original software (e.g. they used the wrong data)."
     * Way #1: You can use trademark enforcement of the name to make it clear that this is not your or your software's responsibility
     * Way #2: Document your setup [better], automate it (use Docker or similar tools); keep communication channels in order
 * "My group's software (unique methodology, specificity, knowledge) gives our research a competitive edge that will be lost if we released our code in the open."
-    * Research is way more than the software that facilitates it, and the software usually lags the ideas
+    * Research is way more than the software that facilitates it, and the software usually lags behind the ideas
     * If your edge is only the software, it's just a matter of time until you're no longer competitive
     * Your research is probably held back by the bugs you haven't found yet that others would
 * "Other people need the 'right data' to be able to use my software, and I can’t give this to them because it’s protected/confidential/etc so my software is no use"